-Note that the contribution weights set by gene.weights are different in nature and purpose to the precision weights set by the weights argument to lmFit. gene.weights control the contribution of each gene to the formation of the gene set statistics, and can be positive or negative. weights indicate the precision of the expression measurements and should be positive.
+Note that the contribution weights set by gene.weights are different in nature and purpose to the precision weights set by the weights argument of lmFit. gene.weights control the contribution of each gene to the formation of the gene set statistics and are directional, i.e., can be positive or negative. weights indicate the precision of the expression measurements and should be positive.
 The weights are used to construct genewise test statistics whereas gene.weights are used to combine the genewise test statistics.